IAC: A Framework for Enabling Patient Agency in the Use of AI-Enabled Healthcare: Case Study

 \subsection{Scenario I}

 Client A is a large research hospital in the United States that recently bought a \$1.5 million AI system to install into their CT scanners to automatically scan for brain tumors.
-The radiologists and technicians employed in this hospital are well-versed in AI techniques and welcome its use within their respective diagnostic workflows.
+The radiologists and technicians employed in this hospital are well-versed in AI techniques and welcome the use of AI within their respective diagnostic workflows.
 The patients who visit this hospital are from middle to high-income backgrounds and are generally college-educated.
-The patients themselves are not experts of AI, but have heard or read about it the news.
-Some patients work in technical fields as software engineers, data architects, etc. and may have firsthand experience with artificial intelligence through their professions.
-Client A has decided to adopt the ACIPS framework in alignment with recently mandated government regulations outlining the use of AI in medical equipment.
+The patients themselves are not experts in AI, but have heard or read about it in the news.
+Some patients work in technical fields as software engineers, data architects, etc., and may have firsthand experience with artificial intelligence through their professions.
+Client A has decided to adopt the IAC framework in alignment with recently mandated government regulations outlining the use of AI in medical equipment.